OluwasegunIsaac/gaia/README.md

 ## Info

-We used the files available from ENA because the AWS bucket will be shut down soon. to get the AWS bucket links check the AWS_bucket_links.sh to see the download scripts
+We used the files available from ENA because the AWS bucket will be shut down soon.
+To get the AWS bucket links check the AWS_bucket_links.sh to see the download scripts

 ![newplot](https://github.com/OluwasegunIsaac/gaia/assets/102333264/fa3c3b51-94d3-4c21-91e4-ee72c389c89d)